dmart28/ressor/README.md

 Ressor is a framework which ease the development of resource-based Java services.
 It translates your static or dynamic resources (files, http endpoints, git repositories, etc) into a complete Java service instance, implicitly reloading it when the source data is changed.

-It supports various data formats as well as various data sources.
+It supports various formats as well as different kinds of data sources.

 ## How it works?